-According to the Centers for Disease Control and Prevention, each year, preterm birth affects more than 500,000 infants—that's one nearly 1 of every 9 infants born in the United States.1
+According to the Centers for Disease Control and Prevention, in 2014, preterm birth affected about 1 of every 10 infants born in the United States.
+1

 The rate of preterm births peaked in 2006 at nearly 13%, which was more than one-third higher than rates during the early 1980s.2 But in the past 5 years, the rates of preterm births have been falling.3 Between 2009 and 2010 (the latest year for which data are available), the rate declined to less than 12% of births.3